AmericaCanadaTravel

 Montreal Jazz Festival

 If you are a jazz lover and visiting Montreal during summer around the Jazz festival then you have golden luck.
 Approx 3000 artists from all around the world visit Montreal to perform in the festival.
 It becomes a pilgrimage for music lovers.
-The festival gets conducted on such a large scale that you need to get a hand on those passes as soon as possible.

 But the fact that it is conducted in downtown Montreal, gives a different energy to these parts of town.
 The schedule as well as the events are also listed on the website.
 The event is most likely to be conducted around the end of June and beginning of July.

-Experience A Relaxing Nordic Thermal Spa
+Experience a relaxing Nordic Thermal Spa

 Where To Stay For 3 Days In Montreal